Skip to main content

 *Online Meeting

-• Please be advised: You may begin the OPT process 90 days prior to your program completion date and no later than 60 days following the program completion date.
-We cannot process after the 60 days from the program end date and please be mindful of processing times.
+You may begin the OPT process 90 days prior to your program completion date and no later than 60 days following the program completion date.
+We cannot process the OPT request prior to the 90 days or after the 60 days from the program end date and please be mindful of processing times (15 business days).

 To make a request for an updated I-20 and recommendation in SEVIS for OPT in order to file with USCIS, please click on the following link to be directed to the student request portal login page > Apply for 12-month Post Completion OPT.